lncLOOM/LncLOOMv1/README.md

    Python 2 is available for download at:
    <A HREF="https://www.python.org/downloads/">here</A>

-3. Install LncLOOM as an executable using pip or pip3.
+3. Install LncLOOM as an executable using pip.

    * Firstly ensure that [pip](https://pypi.org/project/pip/) is installed: